-Barrister Akonteh is the National Co-ordinator for the Movement for Democracy, Developement and Transperency (MDDT) Cameroon.
-He is Managing Partner for Poubom and Partner's Law Firm.
-Akonteh is a 2018 Mandela Washington Fellow, Former Chairperson of the MWF West African Regional Advisory Board and Current MWF Cameroon President.
+Barrister Akonteh is the National Co-ordinator for the Movement for Democracy, Development and Transparency (MDDT) Cameroon.
+He is also the Managing Partner for Poubom and Partner's Law Firm, a 2018 Mandela Washington Fellow, Former Chairperson of the Mandela Washington Fellow West African Regional Advisory Board and Current Mandela Washington Fellow Cameroon President.

-Access to justice is a process crucial for all-natural and artificial persons protection of seeking the fundamental human rights within the ambit of adjectival and substantial rules of law.
-It doesn't suffice to have access to justice nowadays, but it demands that justice be rendered a fair trial proceeding through/in total adherence to procedural rights and the rule of law.
-Fair trial is that key component of access to justice that stands out as an urgency to ensure effective enforcement of human rights instruments in the Republic of Cameroon.
+Access to justice is a crucial process for all-natural and artificial persons seeking the protection of their fundamental human rights within the ambit of adjectival and substantial rules of law.
+It does not suffice to have access to justice nowadays, but it complete access to justice demands a fair trial proceeding through/in total adherence to procedural rights and the rule of law.

+Fair trial is that key component of access to justice that stands out to ensure effective enforcement of human rights instruments in the Republic of Cameroon.

 This initiative draws its inspiration from the ongoing Anglophone Crisis which for over four years has catalyzed human rights abuse and violations with recurrent arrest and prosecution of Human Rights Defenders.
-Thus, in collaboration with the ABA Center for Human Rights Defenders, MDDT Cameroon in a bid to improve legal literacy on HRD rights to a fair trial has developed this manual establishing the available legal instruments, procedural rights, and enforcement mechanisms put in place for fair redress and justice.
+Thus, with the support of the ABA Center for Human Rights, Justice Defenders Program, MDDT Cameroon in a bid to improve legal literacy on HRD's rights to a fair trial. developed this has manual outlining the national and international legal framework on the guaranteeing procedural rights and enforcement mechanisms that are in place for fair redress and justice.

-MDDT Cameroon is a non-profit organization duly registered in 2001 in conformity with the 1990 Law on Freedom of Association with programming on Human Rights, Democracy, and Peace.
-It runs a legal clinic (MDDT Legal Clinic) constituting 15 young solicitors and advocates of the Cameroon Bar.
-The MDDT legal clinic, as a major component of this research, had interviews and round tables with seasoned judges, Senior Advocates, Cameroon BAR Council members, and renown Human Rights Defenders (HRDs).
-The professionals were able to identify the lacunae in procedural rights from the time of the arrest to the time of execution of judgments.
+MDDT Cameroon is а non-profit, apolitical organization duly registered in 2001 in conformity with the 1990 Freedom of Association.
+The on organization focuses on Human Rights, Democracy, and Peace.
+It runs a legal clinic (MDDT Legal Clinic) manned by 15 young solicitors and advocates of the Cameroon Bar.
+The MDDT legal clinic, in preparing this manual, held interviews and roundtable discussions with seasoned judges, senior advocates.
+Cameroon BAR Council members, and renowned Human Rights Defenders (HRDs).
+The professionals were able to identify the lacunae procedural in rights guarantees in Cameroon, particularly from the time of the arrest to the time of execution of judgments.

-MDDT will therefore disseminate this manual to educate state and non-state actors in the defense of Human Rights on the Right to Fair Trial and Statutory Procedures.
+MDDT will therefore disseminate this manual to educate state and non-state actors in the defense of Human Rights as it relates to the Right to a Fair Trial and Due Process.